jiho/discr/README.md

 ### Start a new project

-In R, use
+In R/RStudio, use

     library("discr")
     disc_start_project()

-to create a new project template in the current directory (you can then move it to wherever you want).
-See `?disc_start_project` for other arguments.
+to create a new project in the current directory (you can move it to wherever you want afterwards).
+See `?disc_start_project` for a description of the arguments.
+In this project, you can store your raw data, your processed data, and your personal data analysis scripts.

 ### Data collection